Lombok International Airport: Facilities and development

+When it began operations in 2011, Lombok International Airport initially had a runway measuring 2,750 meters by 40 meters, enabling it to accommodate wide-body aircraft such as the Airbus A330 and Boeing 767.
+At the time, the apron had the capacity to handle up to 10 aircraft.
+The passenger terminal at Lombok International Airport covers approximately 21,000 square meters.
+The terminal has a designed capacity of up to three million passengers annually and is supported by a parking area spanning 17,500 square meters.

-Following a major expansion between 2021 and 2022, the passenger terminal at Lombok International Airport was enlarged to 43,501 square meters, increasing its capacity to 7 million passengers per year from the previous 24,123 square meters and 3.25 million passengers.
-The airport apron now accommodates 16 aircraft, including 10 narrow-body and 6 wide-body aircraft.
+Following a major expansion between 2021 and 2022 in preparation for the 2022 MotoGP event held in Lombok, the passenger terminal at Lombok International Airport was enlarged to 43,501 square meters, increasing its capacity to 7 million passengers per year from the previous 24,123 square meters and 3.25 million passengers.
+The terminal currently features 46 check-in counters and 7 boarding gates, five of which are equipped with jet bridges.
+In addition, the apron was expanded to 136,300 square meters from its original size of just 108,100 square meters.
+With a total area of 136,300 square meters, the apron can accommodate up to 16 aircraft, consisting of 10 narrow-body aircraft and 6 wide-body aircraft.
 The runway has been extended from 2,750 meters to 3,300 meters, enabling it to support wide-body aircraft such as the Boeing 777.
 Additionally, a new parallel taxiway measuring 865 meters by 23 meters was constructed.
 Further developments included enhancements to cargo facilities, the construction of a waving gallery, and expansion of passenger parking.
 Cargo facility improvements comprised the construction of a 1,500-meter cargo access road and the expansion of the cargo apron from 3,566 to 6,000 square meters.
+In total, the investment for the airport expansion and the development of related infrastructure amounted to approximately 752 billion rupiah.